HotPatcher: A open source UE resource hot patching tool

 2021.08.05 Update

-• Automatically add -AlignForMemoryMapping parameter for each platform during packaging to solve Crash issues for IOS.
+• Automatically adds -AlignForMemoryMapping parameter for each platform during packaging, resolving crash issues on iOS.

 2021.07.30 Update